kanapitsas/MilestoneFlow/src/lib/data/projects.md

 - [ ] Validate the functionality of saving and exporting

 ## Milestone 6: Testing and Validation
-- [ ] Test AI output consistency
+- [ ] Test AI output consistency across different use cases
-- [ ] Validate performance on Vercel and Render
+- [ ] Validate performance on Vercel
-- [ ] Gather feedback for improvements

 ## Future Development
 - [ ] Plan for user authentication systems
 - [ ] Design reports and visualizations
 - [ ] Explore cost optimization strategies for API usage
+- [ ] Deploy frontend on Vercel

 # Project B